LeaderShape Institute at Wake Forest University

 Natalia pictured with her “family cluster” group, led by Deb Marke (’16), Assistant Director of Advocacy and Social Justice Education in the Office of Civic and Community Engagement

-Kate Hafer (’25), Alpha Delta Pi, Fraternity & Sorority Life Ambassador, Alpha Kappa Psi
+Kate Hafer (’25), Fraternity & Sorority Life Ambassador, Alpha Kappa Psi

 No matter what organizations our students are a part of or how long they’ve been “leaders,” LeaderShape opens them up to new questions, new ideas, and new ways of thinking.
 91% of participants say that a LeaderShape experience helped them to develop a capacity to lead.
 Our Deacs have joined the club.
 “I approach every day as an opportunity to use my leadership skills for good, to help all of those around me.”